 For more details on the next New York Jets game, check above on the page, we include all the details there.

 Where did the New York Jets finish the season?

-The New York Giants finished third in the AFC East standings in the 2019 season.
+The New York Jets finished last in the AFC East and 10th in the AFC.